Redshift-CyberSecurity/VulnerableMobileApplication/README.md

 # VulnerableMobileApplications
 This repository contains several mobile applications that are vulnerable to various exploits and misconfigurations.
+This includes Redshift's intentionally vulnerable android application (Vapour), a python server for the Vapour applcation and an SSL bypass android application.

+These applications were created as part of a mobile pentesting training series to help grow and improve the mobile cyber security spcae.
+Each application's descriptions and details could be found in their respective folders as well as their use/funtionality and/or the vulnerabilities associated with them.

+### RS_VapourTraining
+An intentionally vulnerable Android application that's vulnerable to common mobile vulnerabilities and weaknesses.
+This mobile application also requires the below mentioned python server to be running.

+### RS_VapourTraining_app_server
+The intentionally vulnerabile Android application, Vapour's python server.
+This python server also generated a IP address that should be used in the Vapour application.

+### RS_Certpinning_bypass
+A mobile application that could be used to learn how to bypass basic certificate pinning.

 ## How to use